apache/airflow/dev/README_AIRFLOW3_DEV.md

 ### PRs that involve breaking changes

 Make sure it has newsfragment, please allow time for community members to review.
-Our goal is to avoid breaking changes if we can so we should allow time to review, don't rush to merge.
+Our goal is to avoid breaking changes whenever possible.
+Therefore, we should allow time for community members to review PRs that contain such changes - please avoid rushing to merge them.
+In addition, ensure that these PRs include a newsfragment.

 ## Merging PRs for Airflow 2.11